-The main island of the Karimunjawa archipelago is itself called Karimunjawa and is home to a small main town called.. you guessed it..
+The main island in the Karimunjawa islands group is itself called Karimunjawa and is home to a small main town called.. you guessed it..
 Karimunjawa.
 This is where most accommodation and tourist facilities are located.
 The island is not small but can be explored by renting a motorbike.

-Karimunjawa mainly caters to Indonesian tourists, but is also becoming increasingly popular with foreigners.
-Despite its close proximity to the main tourist hub of Yogyakarta, the islands are still free from mass tourism with only a small percentage of foreigners including Karimunjawa on their itineraries.
+The Karimunjawa islands mainly cater to Indonesian tourists, but are also becoming increasingly popular with foreigners.
+Despite their close proximity to the main tourist hub of Yogyakarta, the Karimunjawa islands are still free from mass tourism with only a small percentage of foreigners including them on their Indonesia itineraries.

-Here’s how to make the most of your stay on Karimunjawa as well as information about where to stay and getting there!
+Here’s how to make the most of your stay on the Karimunjawa islands as well as information about Karimunjawa accommodation and getting there!

-There are three options of getting to the archipelago: the slow ferry from Jepara which takes about 6 hours (budget option), the fast ferry (mid-range option) from Jepara or Kartini which takes about 2 hours and a flight (a more expensive and less frequent option) from Surabaya.
+There are three options of getting to the Karimunjawa islands: the slow ferry from Jepara which takes about 6 hours (budget option), the fast ferry (mid-range option) from Jepara or Kartini which takes about 2 hours, and a flight (a more expensive and less frequent option) from Surabaya.

 Your choice of transportation will probably depend on your budget, travel time and availability of the ferries and flights.

 The fast boat can be pre-booked the day before and costs 150,000 IDR (about €9.50), whilst the slow boat cannot be pre-booked and costs 75,000 IDR (€4.75).
 Flights depart from Surabaya and cost just over 300,000 IDR.
 At the time of writing this article, flights from Surabaya to Karimunjawa were available on Tuesdays and Thursdays while the Karimunjawa – Surabaya flight ran on Mondays and Wednesdays.
-You can check airline schedule and prices here.
-This option may be more cost effective if you plan to visit Surabaya after Karimunjawa.
+This option may be more cost effective if you plan to visit Surabaya after going to the Karimunjawa islands.

 Schedules for boats should be checked at the time of travel.
-The boats do not depart every day and the schedule is subject to frequent changes at a moment’s notice.
+The boats to the Karimunjawa islands do not depart every day and the schedule is subject to frequent changes at a moment’s notice.